duoarc/UCDNCapstone/README.md

 ## Project Overview

-<p> This project entails the deployment of kubernetes clusters to perform a rolling deployment on AWS using jenkin CI, Cloudformation, docker images and Elastic Kubernetes Store </p>
+<p> This project entails the deployment of kubernetes clusters to perform a blue-green deployment on AWS using jenkin CI, Cloudformation, docker images and Elastic Kubernetes Store </p>

 ***

-<p>I developed a CI/CD pipeline for microservices applications with rolling deployment.
+<p>I developed a CI/CD pipeline for microservices applications with blue-green deployment.
 I developed Continuous Integration steps, such as typographical checking (aka “linting”).
 I also developed Contiguous Deployment steps.
 These includes:</p>

 <ul>
 	<li>Pushing the built Docker containers to the Docker repository</li>